KenessaryMurat/Mask-R-CNN-for-Filaments-Identification/README.md

+File for training and testing is located in /samples/training.ipynb.
+Dataset contains training and validation folders with images of molecular clouds and JSON files.
+Alongside required libraries in requirements.txt, you also need to have cudatoolkit 10.0.130 and cudnn 7.6.5.
+Below is README from original Matterport Mask R-CNN

 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.